-- Apply and be accepted to PCC as a new student for the first time for fall 2024 or spring 2025. - Pay the nonrefundable/nontransferable \$500 Enlistment Fee and sign the agreement form by April 30 for fall or September 30 for spring (the Enlistment Fee will be \$550 for applicants enrolling after April 30 for fall or after September 30 for spring).
+- Apply and be accepted to PCC as a new student for the first time for fall 2025 or spring 2026. - Pay the nonrefundable/nontransferable \$500 Enlistment Fee and sign the agreement form by April 30 for fall or September 30 for spring (the Enlistment Fee will be \$550 for applicants enrolling after April 30 for fall or after September 30 for spring).
 You will receive an official notice that your Enlistment Fee has been paid and that you have been accepted into the program. - Remain in good standing and maintain continuous full-time enrollment for 8 consecutive semesters.
-If a student graduates early, the remaining semester(s) of the program will be forfeited. - Pay standard tuition for 6 consecutive semesters (3 years), and receive free tuition the 7th and 8th semesters (4th year), up to 17 credit hours per semester.
-Other charges during the 4th year, including room and board, textbooks, and fees, are the student's responsibility.
+If a student graduates early, the remaining semester(s) of the program will be forfeited.